 Update: A few people have emailed saying – okay, so what’s the alternative to botox, I want to look as good outside as I feel inside.

 I get that, I really do.

-It is an easy facial muscle exercise program that even plastic surgeons are recommending to their patients whose facial muscles have – guess what – atrophied because of being paralysed!
+It is an easy facial muscle exercise program that even plastic surgeons are recommending to their patients whose facial muscles have – guess what – atrophied because of being paralysed by botox!